 How can I find out if my renewal application has been received?

-Am I still registered while going through an ethics review?
+Am I still certified and registered while going through an ethics review?

 In most cases, yes.
-The ethics review will continue whether an R.T. submits a renewal or discontinued his/her registration.
-If registration is discontinued during an ethics review, the technologist will be required to reinstate or re-examine in order to regain registration status.
+The ethics review will continue whether an R.T. submits a renewal or discontinued his/her certification and registration.
+If certification and registration is discontinued during an ethics review, the technologist will be required to reinstate or re-examine in order to regain certification and registration.

-I ordered a fax verification of registration and didn't get it.
+I ordered a fax verification of certification and registration and didn't get it.
 Why not?

 It's possible that all the steps were not completed.
 Follow the prompts, remember not to enter the long distance code of "1," and stay on the line until "Your request has been processed," is heard.